-Deadline for all other materials (i.e., receipt by PharmCAS of PCAT scores and letters of reference): EARLY DECISION Applicants - September 21, 2012; REGULAR Applicants - March 22, 2013
+Deadline for all other materials (i.e., receipt of PCAT scores and letters of reference): EARLY DECISION Applicants - September 21, 2016; REGULAR Applicants - March 21, 2017

-East Tennessee State University (ETSU) is a doctoral research intensive educational institution located in Johnson City, Tennessee, and enrolls nearly 12,000 students.
+East Tennessee State University (ETSU) is a doctoral research intensive educational institution located in Johnson City, Tennessee, and enrolls over 15,000 students.
 ETSU is the flagship institution of the Tennessee Board of Regents system in the health sciences.

-The Academic Health Sciences Center at ETSU is the infrastructure for the health professions programs including the Quillen College of Medicine, College of Nursing, College of Public Health, College of Clinical and Rehabilitative Health Sciences, and the Bill Gatton College of Pharmacy.
+The Academic Health Sciences Center at ETSU is the infrastructure for the health professions programs including the College of Nursing, College of Public Health, College of Clinical and Rehabilitative Health Sciences, Quillen College of Medicine, and Bill Gatton College of Pharmacy.
 The Division strives to stimulate close interdisciplinary collaboration in education, research, and service in partnership with surrounding rural communities.
-The Bill Gatton College of Pharmacy was created in 2005 as a tuition-funded, rural-focused model that obviated the need for state funding.
+Bill Gatton College of Pharmacy was created in 2005 as a tuition-funded, rural-focused model that obviated the need for state funding.

 Remember to enter your CID (your PCAT identification number) on your PharmCAS account set up so that your scores may be matched to your application.